JacobK233811/MQuicker/README.md

   <a href="MacSetUp\setup_for_python_users.sh"><li>Download the ZIP file, Create a Virtual Environment, and Run the File</li></a>
   Note: During this step, several Python windows will open and then close one-by-one.
 Please do not be alarmed by this as it is a normal part of set up.
 </ol>
-<a href="MacSetUp\launch.sh">After setting up in this way, you can click here whenever you'd like to look for new chapters, or just find the launch.sh file on your computer :)</a> <p>Also, a shortcut to this program called "MQuicker - For Desktop" is included within C:\Extracts\MQuicker.
+<a href="MacSetUp\launch.sh">Copying and pasting this</a> or finding the launch.sh file within <em>C:/MQuicker/MacSetUp</em> and running it in Terrminal will open MQuicker.
+Also, a shortcut to this program called "MQuicker - For Desktop" should appear on your Desktop (specifically <em>C:/Users/YOURNAME/Desktop</em>).
-I recommend moving it to your Desktop, and setting Terminal as the default program to open .sh by right clicking the icon, selecting Open With -> Choose Another App -> Always Use this App to Open .sh Files -> More Apps -> Look for an App on Your PC and then find and choose Terminal to easily access MQuicker from the Desktop.</p>
+Setting Terminal as the default program to open .sh by right clicking the icon, selecting Open With -> Choose Another App -> Always Use this App to Open .sh Files -> More Apps -> Look for an App on Your PC and then find and choose Terminal to easily access MQuicker from the Desktop.</p>

 # Codes